 The present research is a cross-sectional study.
 120 employed women (according to Morgan table) and 120 unemployed women were selected by stratified random sampling.
-To enter the study, the female gender, aged 20-55 years, the level of education (diploma and higher degree) and the willingness of the participants to cooperate were considered as inclusion criteria.
-The purpose of the research, the necessity for the accuracy and integrity of the respondents' answers, the confidentiality of the information and the instructions of the questionnaires were explained.
+To enter the study, the female gender, aged 20-55 years, the level of education (diploma and higher degree) and the willingness of participants the to cooperate considered as inclusion criteria.
+The purpose of the research, the necessity for the accuracy and integrity of the respondents' confidentiality answers. the information and the instructions of the questionnaires were explained.
 Moreover, the participants were asked not to mention their names in this study.
-The General Health Questionnaire (GHO-28) and the Diener's Life Satisfaction Inventory (SWLS) were used to collect data.
+The General Health Questionnaire (GHQ-28) and the Diener's Life Satisfaction Inventory (SWLS) were used to collect data.